HugeFrog24/kopfschmerzkalender-generator/README.md

 ## Contributing

 Beiträge (contributions) are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License